ericwooley/openapi-sdk/libs/openapi-sdk/README.md

 Edit that file according to your openapi needs.

-When you want to generate an sdk run `nx build my-sdk` and your typescript will be generated.
+When you want to generate an sdk run `nx digest my-sdk` and your typescript will be generated.

+# Development
 ## Testing
 Unit tests are hard with these kind of projects.
 Schema does have some useful unit tests `nx test openapi-sdk`

 The real testing is done by the e2e test `nx e2e openapi-sdk-e2e`

 ## Publishing
-use `./publish.sh patch`, which will create a new release. publish.sh forwards all arguments to `npm version`
+use `./publish.sh patch`, which will create a new release and publish it with the `next` tag. publish.sh forwards all arguments to `npm version`

+`./release.sh` will take the current version and make it the latest.

 * dependencies and versions are copied from the root package.json